chakrapani-r/Zoho/README.txt

               If specified Updates the data already present in crm.
  Return Value :
     Returns an object with following keys:
-    success will contain TRUE/FALSE which determines if the request is succesfull or not. error will contain error code if the request was not successfull. message will contain success message or error message. records will contain an array with details of the inserted records if the request is successfull.
+    ->success will contain TRUE/FALSE
+      which determines if the request is succesfull or not.
+    ->error will contain error code if the request was not successful.
+    ->message will contain success message or error message.
+    ->records will contain an array
+      with details of the inserted records if the request is successful.

 To fetch records from zoho crm, use get_records_zoho($search_condition, $type = 'Leads', $select_columns = 'All');